100 WVIA Way

 Based on the judges’ September order appointing her, Sacco will serve until a successor is elected or Jan.
 3, 2028, the end of McGloin’s term.

-Her term could end as early as next month when voters choose a McGloin replacement in a Nov.
+Her term is set to end as early as next month after voters choose McGloin's longer-term replacement in a Nov.
 4 special election scheduled by the county Board of Elections.
-The county Board of Elections will have to certify the results before the special election winner can replace Sacco.
+The board will have to certify the results before the special election winner can replace Sacco.

 Sacco is not a candidate in the special election.
 The candidates are former state Rep. Thom Welby, of Scranton, a Democrat; former natural gas utility projects manager Chet Merli, of Blakely, a Republican; and Michael Cappellini, an independent.